 We have developed various production process related know-how and technologies in the production of our products.
 Such know-how and technologies play a critical role in our quality assurance and cost reduction.
 In addition, we have implemented a number of research and development programs with a view to developing techniques and processes that will improve production efficiency and product quality.
 Our intellectual property and proprietary rights arising out of these research and development programs will be crucial in maintaining our competitive edge in the solar power industry.
 As of the date of this prospectus, we had eight patents and 14 pending patent applications in China.
 We plan to continue to seek to protect our intellectual property and proprietary knowledge by applying for patents for them.
 However, we cannot assure you that we will be successful in obtaining patents in China in a timely manner or at all.
 Moreover, even if we are successful, China currently affords less protection to a company's intellectual property than some other countries, including the United States.
-We also use contractual arrangements with employees and trade secret protections to protect our intellectual property and proprietary rights may not be adequate.
+We also use contractual arrangements with employees and trade secret protections to protect our intellectual property and proprietary rights.
+Nevertheless, contractual arrangements afford only limited protection and the actions we may take to protect our intellectual property and proprietary rights may not be adequate.